Reading - Lead 21

 Students will learn math with their regular classroom teacher.
 Math concepts we learn are related to the Common Core State Standards.
 Students will be exposed to multiple learning strategies, problem solving skills, critical thinking and practice of important basic math algorithms.

-We are learning all about weather!
+We are learning all about force and motion, and science!

-Social Studies - Geography
+Social Studies - Mexico!

 In health, students area learning all about personal health habits (proper hygiene, dental health, sleep, etc.), safety (sports safety, proper sports gear, etc.), feelings, family, nutrition and medicine.
+This month, students will be learning all about dental health.
+Dr. Limperis will be making a visit to our school soon, to talk to our students about the importance of dental hygiene.

 Some topics we learn about in LifeSmarts: